OMGLASERSPEWPEWPEW/craft-writing/Writing/Wake/Wake-part-one.md

 	Christina rolls toward the lift, then stops, turns her head to the side, "I'm sorry, Athey.
 I know how harsh this feels but we can't play around right now this close to Water Day.
 You know they'll hurt us for it.
 We're too close for that."
 	Athey shrugs.
 Athey's never changed Christina's mind.
 	Christina joins the thinning huddle and all that remains are their candles and the rosemary in the air.
 Black wicks and white wax.
 They all think Memphis is dead, just like that.
 Memphis deserves more.
 	She stares at the flames.
 Her hand drifts toward the nearest candle—then stops, fingers curled an inch from the wick.
 She doesn't know what she meant to do.
-And, she doesn't have time to figure it out.
-She's got to find Dina, quick.
+And she doesn't have time to figure it out.
+She's got to find Dina, quickly.
 Athey exhales long and slow.
 Arms cross.
 She needs another favor from Luft after she had just hurt him with the last.
 One day he's going to say no.
 	Athey's lip trembles.
 	The wind shifts.
 One candle gutters and goes out.
 	Athey goes into her home, toward the red image of Memphis on the wall, holo palms out.
-Memphis's voice fills Athey's home: "All I'm trying to say-what I mean is-."
+Memphis's voice fills Athey's home: "All I'm trying to say—what I mean is—."